Clemapfel/Mousetrap.jl/docs/src/01_manual/07_os_interface.md

 Opening a dialog to allow a user to select a file or folder is a task so common, most operating systems provide a native widget just for this purpose.
 Mousetrap, conversely, also has an object tailor-made for this: [`FileChooser`](@ref)

-`FileChooser` is not a widget, and it cannot emit any signals. it is what's called a **dialog**, which is a graphical object that can only exists in its own window.
+`FileChooser` is not a widget, and it cannot emit any signals.
+It is what's called a **dialog**, which is a graphical object that can only exist in its own window.

-Its constructor takes two arguments, a [`FileChooserAction`](@ref) and the resulting dialog windows title. `FileChooserAction` is an enum, whose value determine which **mode** the `FileChooser` will perform in:
+Its constructor takes two arguments: a [`FileChooserAction`](@ref) and the resulting dialog windows title. `FileChooserAction` is an enum whose value determines which **mode** the `FileChooser` will perform in:

 | `FileChooserAction` value | Users may select...         |
 |---------------------------|-----------------------------|